gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 That’s not to say getting rid of the prototype doesn’t do anything.
 You can no longer call instance methods, for example, since they're defined on the prototype and that prototype is missing.

 But no matter how you screw up a DOM node, if you get a reference to one of those methods, you can still call it and it'll work just fine.
-Here is an example:
+Here's an example:

 ```js
 // Create a div elemenmt